abcsys/libem/benchmark/README.md

 ## Entity Matching

-To run through a single benchmark in `/classic`:
+To run a single benchmark in `/classic`:

 ```
 python -m benchmark.run -n <benchmark-name> -p -1
 ```

-To run through all the benchmarks with a specific model, choose one of the model suites in `/suite`:
+To run all the benchmarks with a specific model, choose one of the model suites in `/suite`:

 ```
 python -m benchmark.run -s <suite-name>